 This post uses affiliate links.
 They don’t cost you a thing and help us bring you creative projects.
 Read more in Policies & Disclosures.

-I have tried pressing leaves between books, but it takes weeks to accomplish the task and the leaves are sandwiched between books until fall is over.
-This year I wanted to immediately incorporate fall leaves into my Thanksgiving décor.
+I’ve tried pressing fall leaves between books, but it takes weeks to accomplish and the leaves are still drying when fall is over.
+I wanted a way to immediately use the leaves for Thanksgiving décor.

-To cure the leaves you zap them for a few seconds in the microwave.
-This removes most of the water from inside the leaf.
-Next, you press the leaves flat with a hot iron.
-This removes any remaining water leaving them flat and dry.
+- Next, cure the leaves by zapping them for few seconds in the microwave.
+(This step removes most of the water from inside the leaf.)

 Fall Leaves Wreath Supplies

 - Fall leaves (60-70 fresh leaves for a 16” wreath)

 - Cardboard or heavy duty cardstock to make a wreath form

 - Stapler and staples